sgtanvi/sgtanvi/README.md

+---

 # Hi, I'm Tanvi! 😁

 I'm a C++ developer on a mission to solve world problems.
 I'm currently studying Computer Engineering at San Jose State University.
 I love solving problems with code and watching the magic unfold.
 I'm fascinated by data, machine learning, web development, and automation.
 Always looking to grow my soft and technical skills!

 #### Fun Facts ⭐️

-👩🏻‍💻 I've won two hackathons and interned as a Software Engineer three times
+👩🏻‍💻 I've won two hackathons and interned as a Software Engineer three times.

-🎧 I enjoy exploring new genres of music and love sharing my latest finds
+📸 I specialize in portrait and car photography.
+Check out my work on Instagram [@mylilbubbleworld](https://www.instagram.com/mylilbubbleworld/)

+📱 I create SWE content on Instagram and TikTok.
+Follow me [@tanvihehee](https://www.instagram.com/tanvihehee/) on Instagram and [@tanvihehee](https://www.tiktok.com/@tanvihehee) on TikTok

 #### Follow Me Around the Web!
 <a href="https://devpost.com/sgtanvi">